Island of Sodor

-The Island of Sodor is a fictional island located between Barrow-in-Furness and The Isle of Man that is the primary setting for The Railway Series books by Wilbert Awdry.
+The Island of Sodor, or simply Sodor, is a fictional island that is the primary setting for The Railway Series books by Wilbert Awdry.
 It lies in the Irish Sea between Cumbria and the Isle of Man.
-The island has many railways, including many locomotives, the most famous being Thomas the Tank Engine.
-The island also appears in the television adaptation Thomas & Friends, and other media in the franchise.
+The island has many railways, including many locomotives such as Thomas the Tank Engine.
+The island also appears in the television adaptation Thomas & Friends and other media in the Thomas franchise.

 Inspiration and creation

 The Railway Series author Wilbert Awdry wanted a consistent set of locations for The Railway Series.
 He wanted them to be in Great Britain, (Note: In The Island of Sodor: Its People, History and Railways, Awdry explained that Sodor was politically part of the United Kingdom.
 While the Isle of Man had retained home rule, since the 15th century, Sodor had been attached to the Duchy of Lancaster and is therefore part of England, although this has not been allowed to disturb the Sudrians' independent lives.) but sufficiently isolated from British Railways to allow him to write the stories he wanted.
 He was inspired during a 1950 visit to the Isle of Man, which forms the Diocese of Sodor and Man.
 Awdry, a Church of England cleric, noted that while there was an Isle of Man, there was no island of Sodor.
 (Note: "Sodor" is in fact an anglicization of Suðreyjar ("southern isles"), a Norse name for the Hebrides.
 The Hebrides belonged to the Diocese of Sodor and Man until the 14th century, when the two parts of the see were disjointed.)
 He decided to create a fictional island of "Sodor" as the setting for his books.
 Sodor would be between England and the Isle of Man, isolated from the British railway system, but somewhere that readers could easily imagine.

-Awdry and his younger brother George worked out Sodor's history, geography, industry and language ("Sudric").
+Wilbert Awdry and his younger brother George worked out Sodor's history, geography, industry and language ("Sudric").
 Inspiration came from various sources.
 Dryaw was an anagram of Awdry.
 Elsbridge was named after Wilbert's parish of Elsworth in Cambridgeshire.
 Some place-names were Sudric equivalents or near-equivalents of those in the real world (for instance, Skarloey was a rough Sudric equivalent of the Welsh Talyllyn: logh and llyn mean "lake" in Manx and Welsh respectively).
 They created more details of Sodor than would ever be used in The Railway Series stories.
 Their abridged notes were published in 1987 in a book titled The Island of Sodor: Its People, History and Railways (republished with some minor modifications by Christopher Awdry in 2005 under the title Sodor: Reading Between the Lines).